There’s just something about Edinburgh.

 The Royal Mile

 *THE* tourist hub, this stretch of cobblestone road has so much atmosphere that it doesn’t even matter how busy it is.
-On my recent visit, I found it almost deserted, but I’ve hit up Fringe festival in August enough times to know what it’s like when it’s seriously busy.
+In the photo above, it’s almost deserted in lockdown, but I’ve hit up Fringe festival in August enough times to know what it’s like when it’s seriously busy.
 And I still loved it!
 (Or maybe that’s just because you’re stopping every few seconds to check out a street performer or some type of art.)

 This is “Old Town”, so it’s chockablock full of historic buildings, churches, pubs and of course all the tourist haunts.

 The creme de la creme of tourist Edinburgh.
-You don’t HAVE to go inside (there’s a reason it took me so long to do it – it’s £17!!) but it’s always worth a wander up the Royal Mile to see the landmark up close and get some stunning views over the city.
+You don’t HAVE to go inside (there’s a reason it took me so long to do it – it’s almost £20 to enter!!) but it’s always worth a wander up the Royal Mile to see the landmark up close and get some stunning views over the city.

 If you’re expecting royal rooms and decorations of grandeur, you might be disappointed.
 This is first and foremost a military castle, and although there are a couple of residential rooms with not much at all in, the exhibitions focus on Scotland’s position in battle.
 As a result, there are cannons abound (don’t miss the 1 o’clock gun, every day except Sunday!), a military museum, and the single best war memorial I’ve ever seen.